About arc42

 Source of information

-Information about the questions must be automatically generated from Wikidata.
+Information about the questions and answers must be directly obtained from Wikidata.
 So should be the disctractors and the images.

 Access to information